lyndachiwetelu/tictactoe-server/README.md

 - Board is wrong length
 - Moves Ration is unbalanced.

-If the board is invalid, the server will respond with a HTTP Status Code `400`, meaning Bad Request Not passing a board to the server also results in a bad request status
+If the board is invalid, the server will respond with a HTTP Status Code `400`, meaning a 'Bad Request'

+Not passing a board to the server also results in a bad request status

 ### About the Implementation